 CCOF cannot actively consult our clients regarding organic certification compliance.
 To assist you, we provide a list of Organic Consultants and Organic Ag Advisors as a resource to any company or farm seeking assistance with developing an Organic System Plan or other operational or regulatory matters.
 The listed agricultural advisors; supporting members; and regulatory, processing, and organic consultants are provided courtesy of CCOF.

-The National Organic Program (NOP) has developed helpful fact sheets and sends out an e-newsletter to alert certified operations and certifiers of changes to organic standards.
+The National Organic Program (NOP) has developed a helpful website with fact sheets and sends out an e-newsletter to alert certified operations and certifiers of changes to organic standards.
 Sign up for the Organic Insider to hear about updates at the same time as CCOF!

 CCOF is a subscriber to the Organic Materials Review Institute (OMRI), which publishes materials information to make it easier for certified clients to research materials for use on/in certified operations.
 While these material lists are no longer formal CCOF manuals, the OMRI Generic Materials and Product Lists service as additional guidance documents to CCOF clients.
 Clients may request a copy of the OMRI lists from us.